geoff-project/coi/docs/tutorial.md

 Let's start with the boring one, the metadata: Every optimization problem must declare a minimal amount of information about itself so that the host application that runs it knows how to handle it.
-We insert the [`metadata`][cernml.coi.Problem.metadata] class attribute at the top of the class, for maximum visibility:
+We insert the {attr}`~cernml.coi.Problem.metadata` class attribute at the top of the class, for maximum visibility:

 ```python
 # coi_example/env.py